kyogs/digicompo/README.md

 # Custom component and Common function
-  This library is used to set custom font for Textview, Button, Exittext and Checkbox.
-Also included reusable functions and common alert dialog.
+  This library is used to set custom font for Textview, Button, EditText and Checkbox.
+It also includes reusable functions and common alert dialog.

 # Features
-  * Set font for Textview, Button, Exittext and Checkbox by writing just online in XML.
+  * Set font for Textview, Button, EditText and Checkbox by writing just one line in XML.
   * Common methods.
-  * Alert dialog in which we can set color of buttton and textview.
+  * Alert dialog in which we can set color of Button and TextView.
   * Progress dialog.

 #  Usage
-  * Define Texview as show in blow example.
+  * Define TextView as shown in below example.
-   **Font/Roboto_Medium.ttf** is Roboto Medium Font file which placed in *assets/Font* directory.
+   **Font/Roboto_Medium.ttf** is Roboto Medium Font file which is placed in *assets/Font* directory.

 ```XML
    <com.digi.TextView